A Fresh Science Makeover for SUE

 See our snarky, ham-loving theropod in a whole new light thanks to 20 years of collective T. rex research.

-Updates to SUE the T. rex are part of the Griffin Dinosaur Experience, made possible by the generous support of the Kenneth C. Griffin Charitable Fund.
+Updates to SUE the T. rex are part of the Griffin Dinosaur Experience, made possible by the generous support of Kenneth C. Griffin.